tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/DeepDive QueryService.md

 all=>
 ```

-### Top 5 products viewed
+### Top 5 pages viewed

-What are the top 5 products viewed?
+What are the top 5 pages viewed?

 **SQL**